LitoMore/honeypotoberfest/README.md

 ## Background

+> [!IMPORTANT]
-This porject is just a social experiment.
+> This porject is just a social experiment.
-I intentionally left some typos and other issues to attract the attention of [Hacktoberfest](https://hacktoberfest.com/honeytoberfest) attendees.
+> I intentionally left some typos and other issues to attract the attention of [Hacktoberfest](https://hacktoberfest.com/honeytoberfest) attendees.
-As long as you carefully read the contents of this readme, you will leave with an understanding.
+> As long as you carefully read the contents of this readme, you will leave with an understanding.

 Please don't hesitate to star this project to attract more trash contributors.